and intra- personal assets

 Developing and maintaining a healthy sense of self as shaped by God, community, and life experiences.

 My ministry and exploration of call has led me to study at the base of mountains and serve a community on the shore.
 Although I was unable to fully answer my call in the United Methodist Church due to its inability to embrace LGBTQ persons, I was able to serve and grow through many meaningful capacities that have prepared me for my life as a pastor.
 There have been many moments of empowerment I bring with me for my ministerial journey in the UCC.
-From leading the UMC General Conference Committee on LGBTQ inclusion to advocacy on Capitol Hill, the United Nations, and Hawaii I have shaped and inspired for a life of ministry.
+From leading the UMC General Conference Committee on LGBTQ inclusion to advocacy on Capitol Hill, the United Nations, and Hawaii I have been shaped and inspired for a life of ministry.
 Thanks be to God!

 Moving for our next ministry adventure